raintank/raintank-tsdb-benchmark/README.md

 4. verify measure, graphite-watcher, grafana are running in screen. login to grafana and check that sys dashboard works.
 5. ./run.sh 100
 6. when it completes, the results are only valid if:
+   * the sys dashboard shows a lag <= something reasonable like 30s
    * run.sh/vegeta didn't show any errors
    * graphite-watcher didn't error
    * graphite-api and cassandra didn't error